devBySol/IDSP2_BeepBlog/README.md

 Beep is a safety app that provides real-time safety insights and proactive emergency features to offer peace of mind, especially for women, people of color, and underrepresented communities navigating alone.

-This README outlines the steps to set up and deploy Beep, using Next.js with TypeScript and Markdown for content management, incorporating Beep’s unique features.

 ## Features of Beep

 1. **Real-Time Location Sharing**: Allows users to share their live location with trusted contacts.